MENU

 What if I miss the re-confirmation deadline?

-If you miss the deadline, or if your circumstances change, you will receive a message to say that your entitlement has stopped, you may have a period of grace where you will be able to keep your childcare place.
-In this instance, you should talk to your childcare provider.
+If you miss the deadline or your circumstances change, you will get a message saying your entitlement has stopped.
+You might have a period of grace where you can keep your childcare place.
+If this happens, talk to your childcare provider.

-Always apply for a 30 hours code in before the end of term.
+Always apply for a 30 hours code before the end of term.

 Tax-Free childcare